 - 100% online loan application process, with personalized interest rates and deposits that can occur on the same day;

-- The use of technology and intelligence for analysis that goes beyond the traditional market score, bringing opportunities to an even wider range of people.
+- the use of technology and intelligence for analysis that goes beyond the traditional market score, bringing opportunities to an even wider range of people.

 However, securing fair interest rates while evolving and innovating is a challenge.
 At Lendico, the amount of workloads and resources managed has affected operations by:

-- Creating bureaucracy and complexity in operational processes;
+- creating bureaucracy and complexity in operational processes;

-- Compromising application performance; and
+- compromising application performance; and

-- Generating unnecessary costs with cloud providers.
+- generating unnecessary costs with cloud providers.

-Another obstacle for Lendico was the low performance of content delivery network (CDN) solutions in regions such as the North and Northeast, where a large percentage of their customers are concentrated and latency rates are the highest in Brazil¹.
+Another obstacle for Lendico was the low performance of content delivery network (CDN) solutions in regions such as the North and Northeast, where a large percentage of their customers are concentrated and latency rates are the highest in Brazil.

-- Range of edge-based products that help Lendico prepare for the future.
+- range of edge-based products that help Lendico prepare for the future.